Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: A computationally tractable special case: locally simple with moment-mediated interactions

 \subsection{Steady states induced by mean-field interaction}

 While the simple MTBDP displays only trivial steady states (or constant ones, if it is critical), the MTBDP with mean-field interaction admits more interesting behavior.
 Steady-state behavior can be examined by imposing a criticality condition on the self-consistent field.
-For Example~\ref{ex:linear}, steady states $\bphi_\infty\in\nnR^d$ satisfy
+For Example~\ref{ex:linear}, steady states $\br^\ast\in\nnR^\typ$ satisfy

 Nontrivial solutions of this system of nonlinear algebraic equations for the critical field can be found numerically with standard root-finding methods, and are indeed steady states as long as the process is supercritical when the field vanishes.
-For results on steady state solutions in strongly interacting MTBDPs, see \citet{dessalles2018exact}.
+For results on steady-state solutions in strongly interacting MTBDPs, see \citet{dessalles2018exact}.